Providing Access to the Faith

-Brittany works as Program Manager of Connected Schools in her local school district, where she focuses on supporting the whole child in various community resources.
+Brittany works as a Specialist in School Counseling for the Central Office in her local school district, where she focuses on establishing systems for Social-Emotional and Mental Health and coaching school staff in implementing those systems.
 In the past she has worked as an Elementary and Middle School Counselor and MTSS Lead.
 She owns a home and attends church in the DC Area.
 She is active in her faith and won Bible Scholar when she was in High School!
 One of her passions is advocating for students by consulting with teachers, staff, and administration to promote school community.

-Evan is a husband and father of two living in North Dakota.
-He and his wife are both passionate about education as she is a Montessori Educator and he works for a growing University in promotion and advancement.
+Evan works for a growing University in promotion and advancement where he connects people to the school's mission and makes them feel welcome in the community.
+He is a husband and father of two living and attending church in North Dakota.
+He and his wife are both passionate about education as she is a Montessori Expert and Educator.
 Evan has a heart for people and human stories.
-He is a joyfully contagious conversationalist, which is likely to land him on tv again someday.
+He is a joyfully contagious conversationalist, which is likely to land him on TV again someday.

-Jerome lives and works in Orange County, California.
-He is a LCSW working as a team lead in a hospital setting and doing private practice part-time.
+Jerome lives, works, and attends church in Orange County, California.
+He is a Licensed Clinical Social Worker working as a team lead in a hospital setting and doing private practice therapy on the side.
+Jerome is originally from the Philippinnes and still visits home whenever he can.
 He is passionate about helping the whole person.
-Jerome also has a passion for old school 90s R&B and is the best at car Karaoke.
+Jerome is also passionate about old-school 90s R&B and is the best at car Karaoke.
 He loves to travel, live healthy, eat good food, and is becoming a Jiu-Jitsu champ.

 Patty is a daughter of God, a wife, mother to 2 boys, caregiver, and full time teacher for high school students with moderate/severe special needs.
 She has been teaching for about 15 years in California.
 She has a BA degree in Special Education from Franciscan University of Steubenville and an MA in Special Education from Cal State L.A.
 Her passion for individuals with significant special needs stems from having a younger brother who has Cerebral Palsy, an intellectual disability, and other health impairments.